Dadhocha Dam: landowners protest forced eviction

 On SC’s directives, the Punjab government in 2017 initiated the process to construct the dam at a cost of Rs7 billion to overcome the water shortage in Rawalpindi.

 In 2018, DHA, Bahria Town and Habib Rafiq Private Limited offered construction of the dam on a build, operate and transfer (BOT) basis.
-The Pujab government rejected the offer and submitted a report to the apex court against the proposed construction of the joint venture.
+The Punjab government rejected the offer and submitted a report to the apex court against the proposed construction of the joint venture.

 The report noted that instead of the government rate for the land, the JV had estimated the price of the land on the basis of its investment in the housing scheme, DHA Valley, which was lying dormant for over a decade.